aaronbates/project-guidelines/html/html-guidelines.md

 Structure (markup), presentation (styling: [CSS](../css/css-guidelines.md), [SASS](../sass/sass-guidelines.md)) and behaviour (scripting: [JavaScript](../js/js-guidelines.md)) should be kept strictly separate — unless a technology such as [React](../react/react-guidelines.md) is in use.

 - Valid HTML5 must be used for all documents
-- Design with progressive enhancement in mind
+- Design with graceful degradation (and progressive enhancement) in mind
 - Use tags according to their semantic purpose
 - Use headings to properly structure content
 - Omit type attributes from stylesheet and scripts tags